-We opened our shop a little over a year ago, now.
+We opened our shop in 2014.
 For the Danes we’d like to provide the world’s literature, and introduce Danish literature to those who can’t read Danish.

 Most of our books are in English, but we also have books in German, French, and Spanish.
 We care about translation, and we sometimes carry different translations of the same book.